-Entrance requirements include completion of the general education core and successful completion of either AMS 4811 or AMS 4812.
+Entrance requirements for Upper Division study leading to a bachelor's degree include completion of at least 45 hours within the general education core, including the ENC sequence, math, and SPC 1608.
 The academic background and preparation of each potential major is carefully considered, and an interview or writing sample may be required.